gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-less-code-more-fun.md

     programInfo = {
        program: WebGLProgram,  // program we just compiled
-       uniformSetters: ...,    // setters as returned from webglUtils.createUniformSetters,
+       uniformSetters: ...,    // setters as returned from webglUtils.createUniformSetters
-       attribSetters: ...,     // setters as returned from createAttribSetters, }
+       attribSetters: ...,     // setters as returned from webglUtils.createAttribSetters
+    }

 And that's yet one more minor simplification.
 This will come in handy